Hans Urs von Balthasar: Society of Jesus

 After two years as a Jesuit novice, he studied philosophy at Pullach, near Munich, where he came into contact with Erich Przywara, who formed him in Scholasticism and whose work on the analogia entis impacted him, though he would later express some hesitation about certain aspects of his thought.
-In 1932, von Balthasar moved to Fourvière, the Jesuit school in Lyon, France, for four years of theological study.
+In 1932, Balthasar moved to Fourvière, the Jesuit school in Lyon, France, for four years of theological study.
 Here he encountered fellow Jesuits Henri Bouillard, Jean Daniélou, Gaston Fessard, and Henri de Lubac, figures later associated with the nouvelle théologie.
 De Lubac kindled the young student's interest in the Church Fathers, especially Origen, Gregory of Nyssa, and Maximus the Confessor.
-In Lyon, von Balthasar also encountered the work of French writers Charles Péguy, Georges Bernanos, and Paul Claudel.
+In Lyon, Balthasar also encountered the work of French writers Charles Péguy, Georges Bernanos, and Paul Claudel.

-Von Balthasar was ordained a priest on 26 July 1936.
+Balthasar was ordained a priest on 26 July 1936.
 As a motto on his ordination card, he used the phrase "Benedixit, fregit, deditque" ("He blessed it, broke it, and gave"), taken from the words of the institution of the Eucharist in the Gospel of Luke.
 After finishing his theological studies in 1937, he was sent to Munich to work at the journal Stimmen der Zeit, where he remained until 1939.
-He completed his tertianship with Father Albert Steger in 1940.
+He completed his tertianship with Albert Steger in 1940.